What is Vitamin D?

 What does Vitamin D do in the body?

-The bones require many nutrients working together, including Vitamin A and Vitamin K, calcium, phosphorus, magnesium, and fluoride.
+The bones require many nutrients to work together in order to stay strong, including Vitamin A and Vitamin K, calcium, phosphorus, magnesium, and fluoride.
 Vitamin D assists by increasing the absorption of calcium and phosphorus into the bloodstream.
 The abundance of these minerals in the blood allow the bones to keep their stores as well as take from the blood, which causes growth and maintenance of the bones.

-Because 90% of our Vitamin D supply comes from our own body – which requires the sun – there are some factors that could increase your risk for deficiency, including having dark skin or a low exposure to sunlight.
+Because 90% of our Vitamin D supply comes from our own body – which requires the sun – there are some factors that could increase your risk for deficiency.
+Having dark skin or a low exposure to sunlight would increase your Vitamin D needs.
 Breastfeeding without supplementation can also lead to a Vitamin D deficiency.

-The absorption of calcium is affected negatively, even if consumption is adequate.
+The absorption of calcium is affected negatively, even if calcium intake is adequate.
 This will lead to a low concentration of calcium in the blood, and so the bones’ mineral stores will be depleted.

 Osteoporosis and osteomalacia are issues that older adults face, where the bones become brittle and soft due to the loss of mineral stores.
 These bones fracture easily.